Last updated on 2026-03-27

 Program structure

-The Database Application Developer program is structured to be completed in 2 semesters (1 year).
+The Database Application Developer program is structured to be completed in 2 semesters (1 year) on a full-time basis.
 The program is delivered in a hybrid format, combining online coursework with in-person learning requirements.
 Key features of the program structure include:

 - Program Length: 2 semesters (1 year)